alxdb/EncryptedEuler/README.md

 # EncryptedEuler
 Encrypted solutions to Euler Project problems.
-Solutions are encrytped with their answers.
+Solutions are encrypted with their answers.

 Files are encrypted with openssl aes-128-cbc.
 To decrypt, put a file called answers.txt in the top level directory with the answer for each problem on its respective line.